 Who a ROBS Is Right For

-- You want to avoid debt payments: A ROBS is not a loan, so there is no debt for you to repay.
+- If you want to avoid debt payments: A ROBS is not a loan, so there is no debt for you to repay.
 Without the burden of needing to make debt payments, this can allow you to manage your business with higher levels of monthly cash flow.

-- You are unable to qualify for a business loan: A ROBS rollover has fewer qualification requirements compared to a traditional loan.
-The two most difficult requirements to meet include having a balance of around $50,000 in retirement funds, and a business structured as a C-corp.
-Typical loan requirements such as credit score, time in business, and revenue are not applicable for a ROBS.
+- If you are unable to qualify for a business loan: A ROBS rollover has fewer qualification requirements compared to a traditional loan.
+The two most difficult requirements to meet include having a balance of $50,000 in retirement funds and having to start a C-corp.
+Common loan requirements—such as credit score, time in business, and revenue—are not considered when utilizing a ROBS.

-- You don’t want to hurt your credit: Getting a ROBS will not impact your credit.
+- If you don’t want to hurt your credit: Getting a ROBS will not impact your credit.
 Most loans, on the other hand, can temporarily lower your credit score in the short term.
-This is because applying for credit can result in a hard credit inquiry which typically lowers your credit score by several points.
+This is because applying for credit can result in a hard credit inquiry, which typically lowers your credit score by several points.
 Having a new loan can also negatively impact your credit score as it lowers your average age of credit accounts.

 Prohibited Uses of ROBS Funds

-ROBS funds must be used for a business purpose.
-Within the scope of business expenses, however, there are several uses of funds that are not allowed:
+Funds provided by a ROBS must be used strictly for business expenses.
+Within the scope of business purposes, however, there are several uses of funds that are not allowed.

-- Paying yourself an unreasonable salary: To avoid penalties or fees, the salary you pay yourself must be considered reasonable, and you’ll need to be able to support this if audited by the United States Department of Labor (DOL) or IRS.
+- Paying yourself an unreasonable salary: To avoid penalties or fees, the salary you pay yourself must be considered reasonable, and you’ll need to be able to support this if audited by the DOL or IRS.
 You can consider average salaries for individuals performing your job functions, as well as the salary you’re earning in relation to the revenue generated by your business.

 - Funding a business that is not an active operating company: An active operating company is one that is actively engaged in selling a product or service.
 You also need to play an active role in your company’s day-to-day tasks.
 Some examples can include managing payroll, assigning employee shifts, and maintaining the cleanliness of the business premises.

-- Funding a business engaged in activities that are not legal federally: If your business deals with products or services that are not legal at the federal level, you cannot do a ROBS rollover.
-Cannabis, while it may be legal in certain states, is not allowed at the federal level and would be one example of an industry that would not be eligible for a ROBS.
+- Funding a business engaged in activities that are not federally legal: If your business deals with products or services that are not legal at the federal level, you cannot do a ROBS rollover.
+Cannabis, while it may be legal in certain states, is not allowed at the federal level and would be one example of an industry that would be ineligible for a ROBS.

 - Paying certain third-party professional fees: ROBS business funding cannot be used for certain third-party services, such as setting up and maintaining the ROBS program.
 Rather, these services must be paid for using a separate source of funds.